Protecting Creativity

 Only one thing is impossible for God: To find any sense in any copyright law on the planet.

-Intellectual Property is a legal framework designed to protect the rights of the originator of a work and by implication the owner of the copyright or trademark.
-It recognises ownership and offers opportunities to seek change, compensation or damages from those who seek to exploit your work.
+So what is Intellectual Property?
+Very simply, it is a legal framework designed to protect the rights of the originator of a work and by implication the owner of the copyright or trademark.
+It recognises ownership and offers opportunities to seek change, compensation or damages from those who seek to exploit the work.
+IP can be regarded as private property, like a building or a car – it can be bought, licensed, sold and protected by law.

-Intellectual Property is a bit like private property (such as a building or a car) and it can be bought, licensed, sold and protected by law.
-It is a term of reference for creations of the mind and can include; inventions; literary and artistic works, designs; symbols, names and images.
+It is a term of reference for ‘creations of the mind’ and can include; inventions; literary and artistic works, designs; symbols, names and images.
 It refers to published works originated or authored by individuals, groups or companies.
 Just about everything you create can be considered to be intellectual property.
-The laws that govern it are intricate, often confusing and can appear contradictory.
-But, it is important because ‘IP’ is inextricably woven into the fabric of our lives; from the products and services we buy, to the work we do.
-IP law provides an incentive for us to create and innovate in a secure environment, without fear our work will be used or abused by a competing party.
+The laws that govern can be intricate, confusing and appear contradictory, however IP is woven into the fabric of our lives; from the products and services we buy, to the work we do.
+IP law provides an incentive to create and innovate in a secure environment, without fear our work will be used or abused.

 Different flavours of IP